msgpo/dolphin/README.md

   [[Bug #377392](https://bugs.kde.org/show_bug.cgi?id=377392)] should be a duplicate, but contains a patch by the creator.

+This fork isn't always up to date with KDE/Dolphin's master branch.
+To see what is missing, [compare the branches](https://github.com/Zren/dolphin/compare/zren...KDE:master).

 ## Install from source (to `/usr/local/bin`)

 ```